TK Maxx Student Discount Guide

 VIP Offers – Exclusive Sales

-There’s lots of different results when you try to look for student discounts and there are lots of different cards offering different reductions with different brands.
+There’s lots of different results when you try to look for student discounts in general and there are lots of different websites and offering advice – plus sales change all the time so it is hard to keep up.

 1. Is there a TK Maxx Student Discount?

-Currently there is no TK Maxx student discount, which is correct as of April 2018.
+Currently there is no TK Maxx student discount, which is correct as of 2019.
+This means there are no promo codes available with UNiDAYS, NUS Totum or Student Beans.

 Never fear though, the Student Squirrel is here to save the day and show you that students can still save you money!

-And did you know that there is a clearance page on tkmaxx.com which has extra savings of up to 80%!
+““Did you know that there is a clearance page on tkmaxx.com which has extra savings of up to 80%!
 It’s well laid out and has sections such as fashion, gifts and homeware.
-Check it our and see if you can bag a bargain.
+Check it our and see if you can bag a bargain.”

 There is tons more advice on how to save though, so keep on reading!

-2. Is there a TK Maxx NUS, Unidays or Student Beans discount?
+2. Is there a TK Maxx NUS, Unidays or Student Beans TK discount?

-We get asked a lot whether there is a TK Maxx student discount through these schemes so while you’ve been to lectures (or down the union pub, ahem) the Squirrel has been doing the researching.
-And the results are in.
+We get asked a lot whether there is a TK Maxx student discount for the three websites above and the results are in.

 TK Maxx NUS Discount?